vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 2. Under the *Actions* menu on the left, click **Run Command**.
 You will be taken to the AWS Systems Manager Run Command home screen.
 Click the **Run a Command** button and the *Run a Command* screen will appear.

-3. In the *Command document* window, enter *AmazonInspector* (no space betwen the words) into the search box.
+3. In the *Command document* window, enter *AmazonInspector* (no space betwen the words) into the search box and press Enter.
 You should see a document named *AmazonInspector-ManageAWSAgent* appear.
 Click the radio button to the left of that document as shown in the figure below.

     ![ssm-run-command](./images/assess-run-command-document.png)